Gentle & Painless Tooth Extraction for Any Age!

 The most common reasons for tooth extraction are:

-- Wisdom Tooth Extraction: Wisdom teeth also known as third molars will typically develop between age of 17-25 .
+- Wisdom Teeth Extractions: Wisdom teeth also known as third molars will typically develop between age of 17-25 .
 If wisdom teeth position themselves in angle, erupt partially, or impacted, they can cause pain, infection, facial swelling, or structural damages to your jaw and other teeth.
 Thus, they need to be extracted.
 Adding PRF (stem cell dentistry) during extraction can be used to minimize pain and discomfort and speed up healing process after extractions.

 - Advanced Abscess and Infection: Inside your tooth beneath the white enamel and a hard layer called dentin, is a soft tissue called pulp which contains blood vessels, nerves, and connective tissues.
 The pulp helps growth of your tooth during its development.
 A fully developed tooth can survive without the pulp.
 If tooth decay or damage extends to the pulp, bacteria can enter the pulp, leading to infection.
 Most of the times, the infected pulp can be corrected with root canal therapy (RCT) and antibiotics.
 However, if the infection is server that antibiotics or RCT do not cure it, then tooth needs to be extracted to prevent the spread of infection.
 Then extracted tooth can be replaced with dental implant to maintain the anatomy and original teeth functions; otherwise, your oral health could be compromised due to bone loss, teeth shifting, change in your bite, and change in jaw joints.